mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 And, I will apply the timeless principles of the "Old School Copywriting Masters" like Robert Collier, Claude Hopkins, and other greats to your letter.

 Even though I work with digital marketing (sometimes), my heart of hearts pines for the glorious ad-copy of old!
-If I get ahold of your letter, I'll wring it through the "old school" filter before I'm through with it.
+When I get ahold of your letter, I'll wring it through the "old school" filter before I'm through with it.

 Keep in mind, in addition to online letters, I also work with direct mail letters, newspaper ads, etc.